PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 # Subscription to events :
 Users can subscribe to 2 events :
-- `accountsChanged` : Triggered each time the current account in the wallet is changed.
+- `accountsChanged` : Triggered by the wallet each time the current account in the wallet is changed.
-- `networkChanged` : Triggered each time the current network in the wallet is changed.
+- `networkChanged` : Triggered by the wallet each time the current network in the wallet is changed.

-At each change of network, both account and network events are occurring.
+At each change of network, both account and network events are triggered by the wallet.
-At each change of account, only the account event is occurring.
+At each change of account, only the account event is triggered by the wallet.
+All Types about events are [here](https://github.com/starknet-io/types-js/blob/main/src/wallet-api/events.ts).
+The wallet has to create a code that allow the user to perform such things :

 ### Subscription :
 #### accountsChanged :